aerogear/aerogear.org/docs/specs/aerogear-client-paging-usage.markdown

 ```

 #### iOS
-*General Use Case* : The client request the next page of a Pipe response.
+*General Use Case* : The client requests the next page of a Pipe response.

 ```ObjC
 // move to the next page